ParrotSec/documentation/docs/info/verify-keys.md

 ```
 5. Compare the hash (the alphanumeric string on left) that your machine calculated with the corresponding hash on the page from Step 1.

-An easy way to do this is to open the page frm Step 1 in your browser, then copy the hash your machine calculated from the terminal into the "Find" box in your browser (in Firefox you can open the "Find" box by pressing <Ctrl> <F>).
+An easy way to do this is to open the page from Step 1 in your browser, then copy the hash your machine calculated from the terminal into the "Find" box in your browser (in Firefox you can open the "Find" box by pressing <Ctrl> <F>).

 When both hashes match exactly then the downloaded file is almost certainly intact.
 If the hashes do not match, then there was a problem with either the download or a problem with the server.
 You should download the file again from either the same mirror, or from a different mirror if you suspect a server error.
 If you continuously receive an erroneous file from a server, please be kind and notify the webmaster of that mirror so they can investigate the issue.